 We assign campers to cabins by age.
 When assigning groups, we place a requested older camper with younger campers rather than a requested younger camper with older campers.
 Requests spanning more than 3 years in camper age separation require approval from a Camp Director.

 Camp Store Money: Every Junior Camper has an opportunity to visit the Trading Post (snack shop) twice a day.
 In addition, every camper will have the opportunity to visit the General Store to shop for FC gear at least once during the week.
 Campers make all purchases using their prepaid camp store account (cash is not allowed at camp).
-You may fund this account prior to camp, or during the camp week, via your online camp account.
+You may fund this account prior to camp via your online camp account.
+We will NOT take camp store deposits during check-in.
 Unused spending money will be refunded on the last day of camp.
 An average camp store account is $40 to $60.

 What to Bring: For a complete, printable packing list, click here.
 Included in the Frontier Camp Code of Conduct is a dress code for a camper’s time at camp.
-Campers who are inappropriately dressed at camp will be asked to change, so please keep the camp dress code in mind when packing clothes to bring to camp.
+These dress code policies help Frontier Camp create the best camping experience for everyone.
+Frontier Camp reserves the right to use discretion to ensure all campers are modestly dressed.
+Campers who are immodestly dressed at camp will be asked to change, so please keep the camp dress code in mind when packing clothes to bring to camp.
 Finally, before packing for camp, please view our packing tips to help keep camp and your home safe from unwanted pests.

 Rodeo & Theme Night: We invite all our campers to join our staff in dressing up in their best western duds on Thursday evening to enjoy the Frontier Camp rodeo!
 Then, on Friday evenings, our week culminates with a theme meal and evening event.
 The theme changes every summer, and ties in to those wacky characters we’ve been watching in Bible drama all week!
 For this year’s theme, click here.

 Medication: All medications (prescription, non-prescription, and dietary supplements) must be administered by our health care staff.
 For more information on our health care staff and procedures click here.
-Camper medications will be turned in during check-in on Sunday.
-All medications, including over-the-counter and non-prescription drugs, must be in the ORIGINAL CONTAINER.
+Camper medications will be turned in during drive-thru check-in on Sunday, so please have it ready to turn in when you pull up.
+All medications, including over-the-counter and non-prescription drugs, must be in the ORIGINAL CONTAINER and placed in a zip-lock bag labeled with the camper’s name.
 Prescribed medications must be prescribed to the camper and not expired.
 Loose pills, multiple medications in one container, or medications in pill sorters will NOT be accepted.
 This is a state regulation and we cannot make any exceptions to it.

 Insurance: In order to keep Frontier Camp the best value in Christian Camping, we ask camper parents to provide proof of insurance coverage for your camper.
-Your insurance policy is the primary protection in the event that your child is involved in an accident or illness requiring advanced medical care.
-Frontier Camp provides a secondary policy that is designed to help with out of pocket expenses and deductibles not covered by the parent’s or guardian’s personal insurance.
-If the child is not covered by an existing policy, then the camp’s coverage becomes the primary coverage up to the policy limit.
+Your insurance policy provides the protection needed in the event that your child is involved in an accident or illness requiring advanced medical care.

 - In addition, we provide an email service through your camp parent account that allows you to send emails to your camper during their week.
 Please be aware there is a small fee associated with this service.
 Due to the active nature of camp, we do not provide email responses from campers.
 We also do not accept faxes for campers or emails through camp administration (i.e. emails may come through your camp account only).

-- Finally, you can always send mail in the old fashion way through the United States Postal Service or a package carrier company (such as UPS or Fedex).
-There’s something about getting a package or letter through the “real mail” that’s always exciting for campers!
+- Finally, you can always send letters in the old fashion way through the United States Postal Service.
+There’s something about getting a letter through the “real mail” that’s always exciting for campers!
 Camper mail can be addressed to:

 Camp Session (example: Junior Week 3)